 💗 printable passages give students the opportunity to re-read and build fluency

-The decodable passages are phonics-based texts.
+These decodable texts are phonics-based texts.
 They contain target phonics skill words, previously taught phonics skill words, and irregular high-frequency words.

 Are you ready to begin using decodable texts in your classroom?
-To help get you started, I’m happy to share this FREE sample that includes 5 decodable passages!
-You’ll get explicit lesson plans for each passage, along with activities for before, during, and after reading to strengthen phonics skills!
-Download it here!
+To help get you started, I’m happy to share this FREE sample that includes 5 decodable passages and these 5 FREE decodable books!
+You’ll get explicit lesson plans for each passage and book, along with activities for before, during, and after reading to strengthen phonics skills!

 I hope the information I have shared today helps you to better understand when and why to use decodable and leveled texts with your students and bring more effective early reading instruction to your classroom!